newbloomwon/MichaelChablerL2/README.md

 ### 5. AI-Grid-Infrastructure
 ![AI-Grid-Infrastructure screenshot](./screenshots/GridOrchestrator.png)
+Problem: Electric grids are increasingly strained and run higher blackout risks, while also working less efficiently.
+Solution: Smart allocation of the grid's resources for peaks and lows.

 **Solution Overview:**
 AI-Grid-Infrastructure is a real-time dashboard and analytics platform for energy grid data from ERCOT and ISO-NE.
 It streamlines the process of collecting, visualizing, and analyzing live grid information, supporting energy market research and operational decision-making with reliable, accessible insights.